mfbx9da4/deep-email-validator/README.md

 - Validates mailbox exists on SMTP server.
 - Native typescript support.

+## Getting Started

+Install like so

 ```
 yarn add deep-email-validator
 ```

+Use like so

 ```typescript
 import validate from 'deep-email-validator'